 PV_k represents the planned value for a task associated with ES.
+The subscript

-The subscript "k" denotes the identity of the tasks from the schedule that comprise the planned accomplishment.
-The sum of all PV_k is equal to the EV accrued during time duration at which an EV measurement is reported (AT).
-EV_k is the earned value for the "k" tasks, limited by the value attributed to the planned tasks, PV_k .
+"k" denotes the identity of the tasks from the schedule which comprise the planned accomplishment.
+The sum of all PV_k is equal to the EV accrued at AT.
+EV_k is the earned value for the "k" tasks, limited by the value attributed to the planned tasks, PV_k.
 Consequently, the value of P, or P-Factor, represents the proportion of the EV accrued which exactly matches the planned schedule.